NickAger/nickager.github.io/_posts/2011-07-16-Using-google-as-your-MTA-from-Seaside.md

 it works inside the application (inside a session)... not outside (see below)

-3) You need a [stunnel](https://www.stunnel.org/index.html) installed and running.
+3) You need [stunnel](https://www.stunnel.org/index.html) installed and running.
 In Ubuntu, you need to change:

 a) replace stunnel.conf with: